pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "Exactly.
 When she sees these freaks, she'll believe everything they show is real and we'll have to deal with a whole series of her 'imaginations' later."

 It went on and on.
 When mom finally got permission to take me to the show, I surprised them both.
 "I'd rather stay home and read," I said, a small act of defiance that I would regret the rest of my life.
 While dad looked more relieved that I declined, mom still tried to persuade me to see the show with her.
+In that moment, I saw her genuine excitement, her hope of sharing something magical with me—and I shut her down.
 How much I wished I just listened to her instead of what I ended up doing—a hidden card up my sleeve.

 On the last day of the magic tour, before dawn could break, I packed my possessions—Homer's books and a change of clothes—and slipped out the window.
-One last look at my room, a space that had never truly felt like mine, and I was gone.
+One last look at my room, a space that had never truly felt like mine.
+I wasn't running from home.
+I was running towards the first opportunity to prove that my way of seeing the world wasn't a disorder—it was my strength.

 The magic tour's camp was my destination.
 My new life was about to begin.

 That day, I found two people who felt more like family than my own parents ever had.
 I was running errands at the market when I first noticed her—an old woman tending a flower shop, someone I'd never seen before.
 There was something about her, a warmth that seemed to radiate beyond the buckets of colorful blooms.
 She was singing a lullaby that pulled me into its gentle current, its melody so whimsical that I momentarily forgot my mundane chores.

 I was gathering groceries when I spotted him: a boy around my age, standing with the traveling crew.
 He looked different—not just in appearance, but in a way that made my senses tingle.
 The same luminous thread I'd seen connected to Mr. David now connected to him, invisible to everyone but me.
+It was even far stronger.
+It was beyond me how nobody else seemed to notice it.

 "Are you with the crew?"
 The words tumbled out before I could stop myself.